 Samson Elementary School places among the top 20% of public schools in Alabama for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Samson Elementary School's student population of 320 students has stayed relatively flat over five school years.
+- Samson Elementary School's student population of 329 students has grown by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||329 students|

 - Samson Elementary School is ranked within the top 50% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2016-17 school year.